galaxyproject/iwc/workflows/microbiome-analysis/README.md

 ### Input datasets

-- Sequenced Nanopore reads of the sample to be analized in a `fastq or fastq.gz` formate
+- Collection of sequenced Nanopore reads of all samples to be analized in a `fastq or fastq.gz` formate

 ### Output datasets

-- Pre-Processed Sequenced reads ready for the coming analysis with the following workflows in a `fastq or fastq.gz` formate
+- Collection of Pre-Processed Sequenced reads of all samples, ready for further analysis with the other workflows, in a `fastq or fastq.gz` formate

 ## Taxonomy Profiling